DataDog/hiring-engineers/answers.md

 ![22ApmData](https://user-images.githubusercontent.com/11410885/159150751-f2f34109-f3d5-4a2b-82e5-04e6e169ecb0.PNG)

-23. Resources and services - Resources are associated with services and are typically individual endpints or queries.
+23. Resources and services - Resources are associated with services and are typically individual endpoints or queries.
 A service is a set of processes that do the same job.

 24. Final question - I am from Nebraska which is a state dominated by agriculture.
 I would see what datadog could do with agricultural IoT, such as arrays of sensors in a farm collecting data such as moisture, temperature, sunshine, rainfall, and soil data.
 This data could be used to establish local and wider trends for an area to maximize agricultural output.
 Live data could be used to detect issues and proactively respond to them.